actor-framework/actor-framework/manual/TypeInspection.rst

     return f.apply(x.value);
   }

-With this implementation instead of the previous one, inspectors simply read or write strings whenever they encounter an ``id`` as value.
+In contrast to the previous implementation, inspectors now simply read or write the strings as values whenever they encounter an ``id``.
 This simplifies our config file from before and thus gives a much cleaner interface to users:

 .. code-block:: none